 You should seek medical advice from your GP or other health professional if you think you have the signs of a vitamin or mineral deficiency.
 They may arrange a blood test to identify whether you have low mineral levels or a deficiency.
 Always consult medical advice before taking supplements.

-The benefits of magnesium are available when you include certain food and drink sources in your diet.
-These can help you encourage your mineral levels.
-You can help to improve your intake and see magnesium benefits by eating mineral-rich foods, along with supplementation, such as:
+The benefits of magnesium are also available through your diet, when you include certain food and drink sources.
+You can help to improve your intake by supplementing alongside a magnesium-rich diet.

 Including these magnesium sources in your diet and using supplements can help you reap the benefits of magnesium.
 Mineral supplements can help you support your body’s need for this essential mineral.
 They also help you avoid the health concerns which come alongside deficiency.